duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-model-first.md

 ## 5. Dealing with Model Changes

-Now it?s time to make some changes to our model, when we make these changes we also need to update the database schema.
+Now it's time to make some changes to our model, when we make these changes we also need to update the database schema.

-We?ll start by adding a new User entity to our model.
+We'll start by adding a new User entity to our model.

 -   Add a new **User** entity name with **Username** as the key name and **String** as the property type for the key